yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 ## Android

-App calls {{android.SDK-method.intent}} SDK with FLAG_ACTIVITY_REQUIRE_NON_BROWSER, which throws ActivityNotFoundException if no matching app is found.
+App calls Android {{android.method.intent}} method with FLAG_ACTIVITY_REQUIRE_NON_BROWSER, which throws ActivityNotFoundException if no matching app is found.

 ## iOS

-App calls {{iOS.SDK-method.openUrl}} SDK with {{iOS.SDK-option.universalLinksOnly}} which ensures URLs must be universal links and have an app configured to open them.
+App calls {{iOS.method.openUrl}} method with {{iOS.option.universalLinksOnly}} which ensures URLs must be universal links and have an app configured to open them.
-Otherwise the SDK returns false in completion.success
+Otherwise the method returns false in completion.success

 # Security Considerations